saraljitkaurmann/Induction/README.md

 The day wrapped up with some final activities.
 We were given information about laptop requirements for our coursework.
 There was also a singing performance which brought a light and cheerful end to the day.

 ---

+## Day 5
+**Date:** 5 August 2025
+**Day:** Tuesday

+### 9:30 AM – 10:30 AM: English Lecture
+**Instructor: Prof. Manjot Kaur**
+The session began with an introduction to the syllabus of *Professional English Communication* and the paper pattern of the subject.
+After this, students were asked to introduce themselves.
+I also gave my introduction—although I felt a bit of stage fear, I managed to speak and complete it.

+### 10:30 AM – 11:30 AM: Mathematics Lecture
+**Instructor: Prof. Rajbir Kaur**
+In this lecture, we revised important concepts from Class 12 such as:

+- Matrices
+- Differentiation
+- Differential Equations

+She asked questions to refresh our understanding and assess where we stand.

+### 11:30 AM – 12:30 PM: Basics of Electrical and Electronics Engineering (BEEE)
+**Instructor: Prof. Manjeet Kaur**
+Our first BEEE lecture began with a recap of physics concepts from Class 12, especially related to **Unit 1: DC Circuits**.
+We covered topics including:

+- Resistors
+- Capacitance
+- Inductors
+- Ohm’s Law
+- And other foundational components of DC circuits

+---